Linear superposition as a core theorem of quantum empiricism: Numbers, minus, and equality; revisited

 where $m,n,\ell$ are to be seen as `something strictly positive'.
 This `adding' is yet another tacitly assumed and much more abstract action: addition of objects of some other kind---`positive couples' $(m,n)$.
 Technically, at an appropriate place of sect.~\ref{Numbers}, we had to introduce such classes and to assign their own algebraic operations for them.
 The result might be called the `genuine' arithmetic (of `the positives') and could be enlarged to the `complete arithmetic' with multiplication and division.

-In consequence, the single"=token object $(+\msf m)$ or $(-\msf n)$, which we perceive as self"=evident (cf.~pr.~\hyperlink{II}{\red\textbf{\textsf{II}}}), is a rather unobvious construction---the generic equivalence-class of two"=token $(m,n)$"=abstractions \eqref{pair}.
+In consequence, the single"=token object $(+\msf m)$ or $(-\msf n)$, which we perceive as self"=evident (cf.~pr.~\hyperlink{II}{\red\textbf{\textsf{II}}}), is a highly unobvious construction""---the generic equivalence-class of two"=token $(m,n)$"=abstractions \eqref{pair}.
 Essence of the symbol of a negative number $(-\msf n)$ is revealed only when contrasting the two positive ones.
 Exactly the same situation has occurred when deriving the superposition principle in \eqref{o+}--\eqref{g1} and \eqref{ab}.

-It is clear that once all the $\pm\msf p$"=numbers, and the `normal' positive~$+\msf p$'s among, have been formalized into the equivalences \eqref{pair}, the fact that they possess any `natural meanings'---like `operation of the quantity $\msf p\mapsto|\msf p|$' invented above---becomes more than unnatural.
-The abstract class operations that appear out of nowhere.
+It is clear that once all the $\pm\msf p$"=numbers, and the `normal' positive~$+\msf p$'s among, have been formalized into the equivalences \eqref{pair}, the fact that they possess any `natural meanings', such as the `operation of the quantity $\msf p\mapsto|\msf p|$' invented above, becomes more than unnatural; the abstract class operations that appear out of nowhere.
 Similarly with $\bbQ$"=numbers and their $\bbR$"=extension: classes of equivalent pairs $(\msf n/\msf m)\DEF(n,m)\approx(n\,\ell,m\,\ell)$.